Arielle060707/CineMakialam_Alino_Tomas/README.md

 A Fun Infogame on the Philippines' film industry.
-We hope u enjoy.
-Thx
+Default layout of pages are displayed in given codes.